-Ed 543 Senior High School

-Curriculum Seminar 3 credits

 Investigation and analysis of changes and trends, including a personal intensive report on some phase of curriculum on the senior high school level.
 Prerequisite: Ed 540. (spring, summer)

-Ed 544 Seminar: The Gifted Child -

-LUSIT Elementary 3 credits

-Principles, curricula and methods appropriate to teaching the gifted child in the elementary school.
-Prerequisite: Ed 540.
+Principles, curricula and methods appropriate to teaching the gifted child in the elementary to teaching the gifted youth in the secondary